Emily Cook, Co-Founder

 Flora Shum, Co-Founder

-Flora Shum is a Toronto based artist and a graduate of OCAD University with a Bachelor of Fine Arts in Printmaking.
+Flora Shum is a graduate of OCAD University with a Bachelor of Fine Arts in Printmaking.
 She has participated in several shows, art fairs, print exchanges, collaborations and anthologies both locally and internationally.
 Shum has won several prizes for her work incorporating print, paper, sculpture, installation and new media.
 She also received the prestigious Don Philips Scholarship from Open Studio.
-Shum explores the themes of a cyborg society, the use of landmarks and landscapes to define and identify with, the structure of values and the relationship between factual and delusional memories.
+Shum explores identification through landmarks and landscapes, cyborg culture, the structure of cultural and familial values and the relationship between factual and delusional memories.